DidierMurilloF/FielDHub/README.md

 <img src='man/figures/pREPExample.PNG' align="center"/>

-In the figure above, green plots contain replicated entries, and yellow plots contain entries that only appear once.
+In the figure above, green plots contain replicated entries, and the other plots contain entries that only appear once.

+### Using the FielDHub function `partially_replicated()`

 Instead of using the Shiny FielDHub app, users can use the standalone FielDHub function `partially_replicated()`.
 The partially replicated